 Again, this is not uncommon.
 This often happens when weak-minded and weakened Christians transpose affection and admiration into a romantic context.
 If this is you, acknowledge it,

 You are simply confused.
 That doesn’t mean you’re evil, but if you continue in this way, Satan can use you to bring about evil.
 You don’t want that, do you?

 If you are Christian, repent now.
 It is not too late to change your heart and redeem your future.
 The Lord knows your desire for love and acceptance.
 He can bring this to you in a real and meaningful way, but, do not allow this to continue, dear sister.
 He has someone just for you.
 Someone wonderful that will love you with his entire heart.

 Go to God.
 Express your sorrow (and struggle) regarding this situation.
 Do not stop there.
 The most important part of repentance includes the changing of paths.
 You must change the way you look at your pastor, you must change the way you react to your pastor, and you must guard your thoughts and your heart regarding your pastor.

 God loves you so very much.
-And he can deliver you and set you free from this lust.
-He has a “portion” or a man just for you.
+And He can deliver you and set you free from this lust.
+Again, He has a “portion” or a man just for you.
 The best part is that the man is not married!
 Right?
 Right.

-Trust you’re Savior to give you what is yours.
-And control your emotions and your fixations so you did not lead to sin.
+Trust your Savior to give you what is yours.
+Control your emotions and your fixations so you did venture further into sin.